siriobalmelli/xdpacket/README.md

     Packets being handled must *only ever* touch *set* structures.
     To be clear, the choice of the word *set* is purely arbitrary - other possible choices such as "bytes", etc would have also worked.

+## BUGS

+1. xdpacket does not currently handle IP fragmentation.
+    Large fragmented IP packets incoming *may* be reassembled by the network driver and kernel and delivered to xdpacket, but when mangled and/or forwarded by xdpacket will be dropped by the receiving RAW socket.

+    The fix for this will entail:
+    - ascertaining whether the kernel will *always* reassemble fragmented IP packets on the way in (or whether we need to conditionally handle fragmentation).
+    - reading the RFC and generating fragmented packets when required (a better understanding of PMTU will be necessary here).

 ## TODO